IddoSadeh/cplusplusBook/_sources/cplusplus/functions.md

 ## Function Call

+Once you've declare and defined you function, how do you use it? functions are used by invoking a **function call**.
 A function call is how we execute a function in C++.
 We specify the function name and the values (if any) for its parameters.
 Here's an example:

 ```C++
 int main() {